Nokia to cut up to 10,000 jobs by 2023 - RFI

 Helsinki (AFP)

-Finnish telecoms equipment maker Nokia announced Tuesday it will slash up to 11 percent of its workforce within two years as the firm looks to cut costs and focus on a few key areas in the face of tough competition over super-fast 5G networks.
+Finnish telecoms equipment maker Nokia said Tuesday it will slash up to 11 percent of its workforce within two years as it launches a "huge" cost-cutting drive and focuses on a few key areas in the face of tough competition over super-fast 5G networks.

+Much of the savings are to be re-invested into research and development (R&D), the firm said, especially in Nokia's mobile networks and cloud operations, after new chief executive Pekka Lundmark pledged last year to "invest whatever it takes to win at 5G."

+Analyst Kimmo Stenvall of OP Financial Group told AFP: "The firepower of R&D is huge at the moment in Nokia so this will bear fruit in the future, but investors will have to wait a couple of years to see how it turns out."

-The company said it is "too early to comment in detail" on where the job cuts will take place, but told AFP that "France is excluded due to previously announced planned restructuring."
+The company said it was "too early to comment in detail" on where the job cuts will take place.

-The loss of over 1,000 jobs in France is still underway following Nokia's 2016 takeover of Alcatel-Lucent.
+Nokia however told AFP that France would be spared job losses, given that 1,000 posts were already being cut following Nokia's 2016 takeover of Alcatel-Lucent.

-Finland, where the group is headquartered and where it last year recruited over 1,200 new 5G posts, is also expected to be largely spared, with Nokia saying that it expects the restructuring to have a "net positive" impact in the Nordic country.
+Finland, where the group is headquartered and where it last year recruited over 1,200 new staff for 5G posts, is also expected to emerge largely unscathed, with Nokia saying that it expects the restructuring to have a "net positive" impact in the Nordic country.

-Market developments in the next two years will determine the exact number of job losses, the company said, adding that the firm will also streamline its portfolio and reduce "site fragmentation" in the long-term.

-The firm has in the past had difficulties competing on price against its rivals and has struggled to convert its existing 4G bases into 5G contracts.
+The firm has had difficulties competing on price and has struggled to convert some of its existing 4G bases into 5G wins, losing out on a major Verizon contract in the US last year which will impact the outlook into 2022.

-After chief executive Pekka Lundmark took the helm in August last year, he scrapped previous CEO Rajeev Suri's "end-to-end solutions" strategy, replacing it with a more focused approach and pledging to "invest whatever it takes to win in 5G".
+After Lundmark took the helm in August 2020, he scrapped previous CEO Rajeev Suri's strategy in favour of a more focused approach.

 The company will in future be structured around four business groups aligned with customer buying behaviour -- Mobile Networks, IP and Fixed Networks, Cloud and Network Services and Nokia Technologies -- each with its own profit and loss sheet.